seanox/xml-micro-exchange-js/manual/api-options.md

 ### HTTP/1.0 404 Resource Not Found
 - Storage does not exist

-In addition, OPTIONS can also be used to establish a storage.
-For this purpose OPTIONS without XPath, but with context path if necessary, is used.
+OPTIONS is used for several things.
+Without an XPath, the method opens a storage for use and queries information about the storage.
+Requests with the OPTIONS method are always answered without a response body.
+All information about the storage is returned via response headers.
 The response always contains a Connection-Unique header.
-The Unique is unique in the Datasource and in the Storage and can be used by the client e.g. in XML as attributes to locate his data faster.
+This is unique in the datasource and in the storage and can be used by the client, e.g. in XML, as an attribute to find its data more faster.

+__Before a storage can be used, it must always be opened with an OPTIONS request and without an XPath.__

+In addition, OPTIONS without XPath is also used as a prefetch for CORS.
+For this purpose the request header Storage is not required and the request is responded with status 200.

 ## Request